fogbender/fogbender-oss/README.md

 Open source packages to work with fogbender.com

-## What is Fogbender
+## What is Fogbender?

 Fogbender is a helpdesk product for supporting customer teams (not individuals).
 [Check out our website](https://fogbender.com/) to learn more.

-## What is this repository
+## What is this repository?

-This repository contains the source code of packages published to [npm](https://www.npmjs.com/).
+This repository contains the source code of Fogbender packages published to [npm](https://www.npmjs.com/).
 Here, you can learn how those packages are built, as well as contribute by filing issues and creating pull requests.

 ## What's inside?